 The role of women in the family is what makes the Cambodian culture unique.
 I could say that generally Cambodian women play a big role as natural leaders due to their traditional role in the family, but culturally often they just cannot and do not want to admit it.
 One good skill that women possess is the listening skill.
 Cambodian women have also a strong spirit of entrepreneurship.
-The tremendous growth that Cambodia has experienced in the last two decades is due to local entrepreneurship and the ness of the economy.
+The tremendous growth that Cambodia has experienced in the last two decades is due to local entrepreneurship and the openness of the economy.
 Back in the early 2000s, when my husband was a Secretary of State with the Ministry of Commerce and he led the negotiation to get Cambodia to join the World Trade Organization, I was exposed to a lot of discussions on how open Cambodia is, economic policy wise and private sector wise.
-Now that we are in the ASEAN Economic Community, Cambodian entrepreneurs can have access to technology, markets, financial support, and who is very dynamic can also compete with others in the region.
+Now that we are in the ASEAN Economic Community, Cambodian entrepreneurs can have access to technology, markets, financial support, and technical expertise.
+Moreover, the young Cambodian population who is very dynamic can also compete with others in the region.

-My advice tips to young Cambodian female entrepreneurs is to know ness.
+My advice tips to young Cambodian female entrepreneurs is to know their self worth; what are their strengths and what are their weakness.
 At the same time, they must do a self-evaluation on what areas they should build upon.
-As I have mentioned earlier they should be on the lookout for new and better business opportunities and they he decided to return home from Switzerland, when at that time he should not be afraid to grab them.
-They should reach out to professionals for advice when they are facing challenges, whether for legal, financial or consulting advice.
+As I have mentioned earlier they should be on the lookout for new and better business opportunities and they should not be afraid to grab them.
+They should reach out to professionals for advice when they are facing challenges, whether they are legal, financial or consulting advice.
 Professional advice is often not cheap but well worth it.
 They should embrace technology and automation.
 That is the future that they can't avoid.
 They should make a habit of loving education and continuing to learn.
-They should read one business book a month, if they can, or at least read the daily business
+They should read one business book a month, if they can, or at least read the daily business news.

 They should not be afraid to speak up if they believe they are right.
-I want to see all young Cambodian women be in a position to say "yes I can" locally, regionally and internationally.
+I want to see all young Cambodian women be in a position to say "yes I can do" locally, regionally and internationally.